lyubogeorgiev/Java-Advanced/Sets_Maps/README.md

 -
 Two nested maps are used to implement the solution.
 Venues are ordered by appearance, as singers are ordered in descending order of the amount of money paid for tickets.

+Exercise 13 - Dragon Army
+-

+Using 2 nested maps and a list as value of the second map to represent the stats of each dragon.